 f) encourage co-operation with other regional working groups and SAIs.

-The PASAI intends to improve transparency and accountability in managing and using public resources in Pacific Island countries.
-Specifically, PASAI will organise and provide programmes that will (i) enable the public accounts of countries in the Pacific region to be audited in a timely manner to uniformly-high standards; (ii) enhance the impact of audit findings and assist with performance audits; and (iii) raise the capability of SAIs.
+PASAI intends to improve transparency and accountability in managing and using public resources in Pacific Island countries.
+Specifically, PASAI will organise and provide programmes that will (i) enable the public accounts of countries in the Pacific region to be audited in a timely manner to recognised high standards; (ii) enhance the impact of audit findings and assist with performance audits, and (iii) raise the capability of SAIs.

 The Congress is PASAI’s supreme authority and consists of all PASAI members.